 Beverages with high sugar content

 Trans fats, such as those found in tub margarine

 For this reason, seniors are much more vulnerable to developing chronic diseases than their young counterparts.
 As a result, we are advising them to check into an anti-inflammatory diet.
 At the same time, anti-inflammatory foods are essential and beneficial for all age groups.
 However, our seniors need it more than others.
 Furthermore, they are unknowingly increasing the chances of developing chronic degenerative diseases.
 Here are a few:

 The following is a list of foods to include in our senior anti-inflammatory diet plan:

 Work on the fiber intake.

 Refined foods cause a sudden spike in blood sugar levels.
-Leaving our aging loved ones at risk of developing diabetes.
-Therefore, focus more on whole grain and pulses.
-They improve the fiber value of the food plate, but also take care of the essential vitamins and minerals.
+As a result, we are leaving our aging loved ones at risk of developing diabetes.
+Therefore, focus more on whole grains and pulses.
+They improve the fiber value of the food plan and take care of the essential vitamins and minerals.

 Antioxidants fight inflammation and keep our seniors safe from debilitating diseases.
-Various food sources have great antioxidant properties.
-These include Indian spices, dark chocolates, dark berries as well as cruciferous vegetables.
+Various food sources have excellent antioxidant properties.
+These include Indian spices, dark chocolates, dark berries, and cruciferous vegetables.
 Let’s have a detailed look at these sources.

 Indian spices.
-Such as turmeric, cinnamon and ginger have super antioxidant properties.
-Make them a regular part of your diet to enjoy its benefits.
+Turmeric, cinnamon, and ginger have super antioxidant properties.
+Make them a regular part of your diet to enjotheirts benefits.

 Dark chocolates.
 It contains a higher percentage of cocoa.
 It also has an excellent antioxidant profile.